antoniusnaumann/cargo-swift/README.md

 > A cargo plugin to easily build Swift packages from Rust code

-It provides interactive commands for initializing and packaging a Rust library as Swift Package for usage in iOS and macOS apps.
+*cargo swift* provides interactive commands for initializing and packaging a Rust library as Swift Package for usage in iOS and macOS apps.

-This plugin heavily builds on [swift-bridge](https://github.com/chinedufn/swift-bridge), so if you like the bridging magic between Swift and Rust, check out swift-bridge!
+This plugin uses Mozilla's [UniFFI](https://github.com/mozilla/uniffi-rs) for bridging between Swift and Rust.
+To learn more about using UniFFI, read its [User Guide](https://mozilla.github.io/uniffi-rs/Overview.html), but note that you can skip the parts about generating bindings and building a swift module as *cargo swift* already takes care of this!

 ![](https://github.com/antoniusnaumann/cargo-swift/blob/main/readme/cargo-swift-demo.gif)